 How about a spirituality that does not ask you believe in anything other than the natural world that your senses reveal to you every day?
 A spirituality at whose core lie deep feelings of belonging in Nature, of reverence for the Universe, of concern for planetary and human survival?

 Scientific Pantheism means, basically, reverence for Nature and the wider Universe.
 Pantheists move beyond the unanswerable questions about invisible beings, and deal with what exists – the Universe that our senses and sciences reveal to us.
-While we respect the findings of science, we don’t claim to know the ultimate origin of the Universe or Multiverse – perhaps we will never be able to answer that question.
-Whenever you think you have found an origin, you can always ask what led up to that origin?
+While we respect the findings of science, we don’t claim to know the ultimate origin of the Universe or Multiverse – perhaps humans will never be able to answer those questions.
+Whenever we think we have found an origin, we can always ask what led up to that origin?
 What was there before?
 Perhaps the Cosmos is eternal and there is no ultimate origin.

 For most pantheists, the Universe just is.
 And it is so immense, powerful, beautiful and mysterious that we feel reverence, wonder and awe, for it.